 Gigabit is the baseline

-So, say, if you have two devices doing two free-for-all (non-QoS-regulated that is) file downloading jobs, then each only gets half of the bandwidth.
-And the more clients are actively at the same time, the lower the number at each of them.
+So, say, if you have two devices doing two file downloading jobs, then each only gets half of the broadband bandwidth.
+And the more clients are actively at the same time, the lower the number is at each of them.

-That's why, if you want to know how fast your connection truly is, there's quite a bit of work to figure it out.
-In any case, you'll note that your test scores tend to vary a great deal.
+That's why if you want to know how fast your connection truly is, there's quite a bit of work to figure it out.
+In any case, you'll note that your test scores tend to vary from one test to another.

 Most of the Internet itself is sub-Gigabit

-Next, you should consider the fact that the speed that you pay for is that between your home and the provider.
-And just because you're flying doesn't mean the rest of the world is, too.
+Next, you should consider that the broadband speed you pay for is between your home and the provider.
+And just because you're lucky doesn't mean the rest of the world is, too.

 Your Wi-Fi is no Gigabit

-The top-connection-speed-is-that-of-the-slowest-party notion applies to your local network, too.
-And more likely than not, your Wi-Fi's sustained rate is slower than 1Gbps.
+Again, the top-connection-speed-is-that-of-the-slowest-party notion applies to both WAN (Internet) and LAN (your home) sides.
+And more likely than not, your local Wi-Fi's sustained rate is slower than 1Gbps.

-So it’s fair to say; generally, your current local sustained wireless speeds range between 200 Mbps to 800 Mbps at best.
-Again, fast but no Gigabit.
+In short, chances are your current local sustained Wi-Fi speeds range between 200 Mbps to 800 Mbps at best.
+That's fast, but no Gigabit.

-That’s correct.
-Generally, we don't need Gigabit Internet.
-Most online applications require much less than that to work correctly.
-They won't even use more bandwidth when it’s available.
+Indeed, generally, we don't need Gigabit Internet.
+Most online applications require much less bandwidth than 1Gbps to work correctly.
+And they won't take more than what they need.

-But let's say you need to download a few gigabytes — or a full feature 4K movie — at a time, that'd take around 30 seconds over a Gigabit connection.
-I'm sure you can find a few things to do while waiting — like taking a few deep breaths — even if your broadband is half the speed.
+But let's say you need to download a few gigabytes, that's a full-featured 4K movie, at a time, that'd take around 30 seconds over a Gigabit connection.
+Even at half the speed, I'm sure you can find a few things to do while waiting, like taking a few deep breaths.

-So, Gigabit Internet and super-faster Wi-Fi routers are overrated?
+So, Gigabit-class Internet and super-faster Wi-Fi routers are overrated?

-That’s because chances are you don't use them alone.
+Also, chances are you don't use the Internet alone.
 Even if you live alone, you likely have more than one device.
-The faster the speeds, be it locally or the Internet, the more devices connect at the same time, at their highest possible rates.
+The faster the speeds, be it locally or on the Internet, the more devices connect simultaneously at their highest possible rates.

-Take streaming again for example, a Gigabit connection will allow a few dozen devices to view 4K content from Netflix at a time.
+Again, take streaming as an example -- a Gigabit connection will allow a few dozen devices to view 4K content from Netflix at a time.
 And that's nice.

-But it's true that, unless you have a big family, after a certain point, faster connections don't yield anything extra.
+But it's true that, unless you have a big family, faster connections don't yield anything extra after a certain point.
 It's now just a luxury.

 What router or mesh system should I get if I have Gigabit Internet and want to get the most out of it at all times?

-If you live in a small home and only need a single router, make sure it’s one that can handle the fastest possible Wi-Fi speed.
-So get a router that has 4×4 specs on a single band.
+If you live in a small home and only need a single router, ensure it can handle the fastest possible Wi-Fi speed.
+So get a router that has 4x4 specs on a single band.

-Better yet, consider a tri-band router.
-That's because bandwidth is shared, so the more bands a router has, the more concurrent clients it can handle without slowing down.
+Better yet, consider top-tier Multi-Gig routers -- you can consider those of the highest number of bands.
+That's because Wi-Fi bandwidth is shared, so the more bands a router has, the more concurrent clients it can handle without slowing down.